wumpfroot/FSapp-BackEnd/README.md

 - How remove a single user from the database (username)
 - URL: http://localhost:5000/<username>  Example:  http://localhost:5000/wumpfroot  (Case sensitive)
-  (input this to the adress bar in Thuder Client/Insomnia)
+  (input this to the address bar in Thuder Client/Insomnia)

 # GET: Search User: